Generic selectors

 4. If you didn’t create it, are you sure you can reproduce it?
 To avoid copyright infringement, only upload material that you’ve created.

-5. You can’t use social media platforms: to cyber abuse anyone, including bullying, stalking, harassment, or defamation (spreading lies to intentionally hurt someone’s reputation); or for pornography and/or illegal activities.
+5. You can’t use social media platforms to cyber abuse anyone, including bullying, stalking, harassment, defamation (spreading lies to intentionally hurt someone’s reputation), or for pornography and/or illegal activities.

 Cyberbullying

-Cyberbullying is behaviour carried out online or through mobile phones that: is meant to be hurtful; targets a certain person or group of people; happens more than once; and embarrasses, threatens or intimidates the person being bullied.
+Cyberbullying is behaviour carried out using technology (e.g. through the internet or a mobile phone) that targets a certain person or group of people, happens more than once, and is meant to be hurtful or embarrass the person being bullied.

-More information on what cyberbullying is and how to get help.
+Find more information on what cyberbullying is, and how to get help, on the Australian Human Rights Commission website.

 Is cyberbullying a crime?

-Cyberbullying may be a crime under either NSW or federal law when it involves:
+A person who is cyberbullying you may be committing a crime under either NSW or federal law when their behaviour involves:

-• using the internet or a phone in a threatening, harassing or offensive way
+• using the internet or a phone in a threatening, intimidating, harassing or offensive way

 • stalking, including cyberstalking